 Every industry has its jargon, including real estate.
 Active contingent is just one of several statuses buyers might encounter while house hunting.

-An active listing, for instance, is currently on the market for sale.
+An active listing, for instance, means that a property is currently on the market.
 Offers on the property may have been submitted, but none have been accepted yet, so buyers have the green light to make an offer.

 Under contract is often used interchangeably with active contingent.
 Both mean that the seller has accepted a buyer’s offer, but the sale still depends on certain circumstances being resolved.